Studying Georgia’s Coastal Plain

-To foster coastal plain research, the Institute for Coastal Plain Science partners with the Applied Coastal Research Laboratory (ACRL), which is a field laboratory located on Skidaway Island near Savannah, Georgia, providing logistical support for field trips from inland areas, and access to large and small research vessels, geological and geophysical field sampling equipment and full GIS capabilities.
-Campus partners on Skidaway Island, including Skidaway Institute of Oceanography, Grays Reef National Marine Sanctuary and the University of Georgia Marine Extension Service, provide opportunities for a variety of collaborative interactions.
+In order to conduct its research, the ICPS partners with the Applied Coastal Research Laboratory (ACRL), a field laboratory located on Skidaway Island near Savannah, Georgia.
+The ACRL provides logistical support to research teams, including access to both large and small research boats, geological and geophysical field sampling equipment, and full Geographic Information Systems (GIS) capabilities.
+Georgia Southern partners with Skidaway Institute of Oceanography, Grays Reef National Marine Sanctuary and the University of Georgia Marine Extension Service, who provides collaboration opportunities for researchers.